 BURST OF SPEED: Gondül models were designed for speed and they have a pool of speed points they can access.
 Each model has a number of speed points equal to twice their Dexterity modifier.
 Throughout the day, they can spend these points (as part of a move action) to move an additional 5 ft. for every point they spend.

 CLOCKWORK POINTS: Gondül models were built to be small, fast scouts.
-They receive 3 clockwork points (CPs) for additional customizations, plus an additional 2 CP at 4th level and every 4 levels thereafter.
+They receive 6 clockwork points (CPs) for additional customizations.